 Ecuador’s Untapped Potential

-Ecuador’s unique climate provides for different benefits and challenges.
-Since it is on the equator, farms can harvest more often than other regions, requiring more worker availability.
-The shortage of workers creates difficulty cultivating land as often as possible, preventing the farmer from reaching the right balance between growing and harvesting.
+Ecuador’s unique climate provides different benefits and challenges.
+Since it is right on the equator, farms can harvest more often than other regions, requiring more worker availability.
+The shortage of workers creates difficulty cultivating land as often as possible, preventing farmers from reaching the right balance between growing and harvesting.